Appdynamics/iot-cpp-sdk/sample/README.md

 ## <a id="run-sample-app"></a>Run the Sample App
+You can find the executable `sample` in the build folder

 Below is usage information for the sample app.
 Provide AppKey as an input along with any options as needed.